sodafoundation/documentation/content/soda-gettingstarted/multicloud-ha-installation-using-ansible.md

 ## Pre-config for Deploying Multi-Cloud Services on Kubernetes Cluster (Ubuntu 16.04 or Ubuntu 18.04)
 All the installation work is tested on `Ubuntu 16.04` and `Ubuntu 18.04`, please make sure you have installed the right one.
 Also `root` user is REQUIRED before the installation work starts.
-The following configuations are required on the Kubernetes Cluster and the SODA installer node.
+The following configurations are required on the Kubernetes Cluster and the SODA installer node.
   1. A Kubernetes Cluster should be available for deploying the SODA Multi-Cloud Services on it.
   2. The Kubernetes Cluster should have atleast three nodes to deploy the services.
   3. The Kubernetes Master node should have a user, (say 'k8s_user') configured to access the installer node.